What is the cost to build a shearing shed? How can I save money on my shearing shed project? How do I budget for a new shearing shed?

 Shearing sheds built by Action Steel include heavy-duty UB columns and open-web trusses manufactured from Australian-made steel.

-These price rises have meant that shearing shed prices have also risen, but rest assured we are actively taking measures to reduce the impact of these price rises, like negotiating with our suppliers, holding higher levels of stock and forward planning so that we can pass savings onto our customers.
+In the case of steel price rises there are some ways we can reduce the impact on your project.
+This includes negotiating with our suppliers, holding higher levels of stock and forward planning so that we can pass savings onto our customers.

 The cladding you choose for your shed (either Colorbond or zinc) will also have an impact on the project cost.
 Zinc cladding is the more cost-effective option of the two and is used for the majority of farm shed builds.
 You may want to use Colorbond cladding if your shed is near the coast, though, for extra corrosion protection.